WISQARS Frequently Asked Questions

 • Infographics - Quickly visualize key statistics for injury topics using fatal and nonfatal data in one easy-to-read summary page.

-• Health Equity Module - Learn how the conditions in the places where people live, learn, work, and play affect injury rates.
+• Community Health Factors - Learn how the conditions in the places where people live, learn, work, and play affect injury rates.

 • Animated Ten Leading Causes of Death - Visualize top ten leading causes of death in the United States for ages 1-44 from 1981 to present